haraphat01/visionvalu/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will help you set up Google OAuth authentication for your VisionValu application.
+This guide will help you set up Google OAuth authentication for your HomeWorth application.

 ## Prerequisites